 Though we focus on testing e-Commerce websites here, you should regularly test ALL parts of the customer experience.

 Test what happens AFTER a customer orders.

 Visitors are only potential customers.
 That’s nice.
 But it’s actual customers who pay the bills.

 That’s why testing e-Commerce websites is so important.
 It’s how you make sure you get more actual customers.

-It’s part of the launch plan AND part of the on-going management of the store after launch.
+It’s part of the launch plan AND part of the ongoing management of the store after launch.

 User testing basic questions

-We sourced these from Steve Krug’s highly recommended Don’t Make Me Think, which shares his approach to user experience and user testing.
+These come from Steve Krug’s highly recommended Don’t Make Me Think, which shares his approach to user experience and user testing.